pmitros/school-committee/streamline.md

 Transparency, communication, and collaboration
 --------

 Along lines of this, I will work to improve transparency.
+As ground rules:

+* All school employees should be free to engage in public civic discourse on the school system, engage in conversations with parents, and with all levels of the administration without fear of reprisal
+* The school should promptly respond to all legal FOIA requests
+* Presenters in the public comment periods should have the option of adding written text included with the meeting minutes

-The school should shift to processes where everything is open unless there is a compelling reason to do otherwise, and where it's not only open, but where the school takes proactive steps to spread and share information about the school system.
+From there, the school should shift to processes where everything is open unless there is a compelling reason to do otherwise, and where it's not only open, but where the school takes proactive steps to spread and share information about the school system.

 This is a quality issue.
 We have some of the best teachers in the world, and we need to find ways to spread best practices throughout